-For applications in which the device must support input transients exceeding 72 V, it is advised to select the inductor to be at least 22 μ H. This ensures that excessive current rise does not occur in the power stage due to the potential large inductor current slew that could occur in an output short-circuit condition.
+For applications in which the device must support input transients exceeding 72 V, select the inductor to be at least 22 $\mu$ H, which ensures that excessive current rise does not occur in the power stage due to the potential large inductor current slew that can occur in an output short-circuit condition.

-Choosing a 22- μ H inductor in this design results in 1.36-A peak-to-peak ripple current at a nominal input voltage of 48 V, equivalent to 39% of the 3.5-A rated load current.
-For designs that must operate up to the maximum input voltage at the full-rated load current of 3.5 A, the inductance will need to increase to ensure current limit (I{PEAK} current limit) is not hit.
+Choosing a 22- $\mu$ H inductor in this design results in 1.36-A peak-to-peak ripple current at a nominal input voltage of 48 V, equivalent to 39% of the 3.5-A rated load current.
+For designs which must operate up to the maximum input voltage at the full-rated load current of 3.5 A, the inductance needs to increase to ensure current limit (IPEAK current limit) is not hit.

-Check the inductor data sheet to make sure the saturation current of the inductor is well above the current limit setting of the LM5013-Q1.
-It is recommended that the saturation current be greater than 7 A. Ferrite-core inductors have relatively lower core losses and are preferred at high switching frequencies, but exhibit a hard saturation characteristic - the inductance collapses abruptly when the saturation current is exceeded.
-This results in an abrupt increase in inductor ripple current, higher output voltage ripple, and reduced efficiency, in turn compromising reliability.
+Check the inductor data sheet to make sure the saturation current of the inductor is well above the current limit setting of the LM5013.
+TI recommends a saturation current greater than 7 A. Ferrite-core inductors have relatively lower core losses and are preferred at high switching frequencies, but exhibit a hard saturation characteristic - the inductance collapses abruptly when the saturation current is exceeded.
+This collapse results in an abrupt increase in inductor ripple current, higher output voltage ripple, and reduced efficiency, and in turn compromising reliability.
 Note that inductor saturation current levels generally decrease as the core temperature increases.

-8.2.2.4 Schottky Diode (D{SW})
+9.2.2.4 Schottky Diode (DSW)

 The breakdown voltage rating of the diode is preferred to be 25% higher than the maximum input voltage.
-In the target application, the power rating for the diode should exceed the maximum DC output current and support the peak current limit (I{PEAK} current limit) for best reliability in most applications.
+In the target application, the power rating for the diode must exceed the maximum DC output current and support the peak current limit ( $I{PEAK}$ current limit) for best reliability in most applications.